nnn

 8) Caprese Skewers

-Caprese skewers elevate the sophistication of a snack table.
-Use cherry tomatoes that actually taste like tomatoes, and mozzarella pearls for easy assembly.
-If you plan to drizzle balsamic glaze, do so right before serving to keep everything tidy.
+Caprese skewers will elevate the sophistication of your snack table.
+Use cherry tomatoes that actually taste like tomatoes, and mozzarella pearls for assembly ease.
+Drizzling balsamic glaze before serving is best to prevent mess.
 They are fresh and clean.
-Having these among the heavier materials is nice.
+Having these is nice as some of the heavier items.

 9) Antipasto Platter